Baneheia

-Baneheia is a recreational area in the municipality of Kristiansand in Agder county, Norway.
+Baneheia is a recreational area in Kristiansand Municipality in Agder county, Norway.
 The park is mostly known at the national level from the Baneheia case as the scene of a notorious murder of two girls ages 8 and 10 that took place in 2000.
 The area lies just north of the centre of the city of Kristiansand and it has hills, lakes, and forest.
 The Ravnedalen Park lies just to the northwest of Baneheia.
-The Baneheia area was given to the citizens of Kristiansand by King Christian IV of Denmark-Norway when the city was founded in 1641.
+The Baneheia area was given to the citizens of Kristiansand by King Christian IV of Denmark–Norway when the city was founded in 1641.